 “I don’t mind at all.
-In fact, I was hoping we would.”
+In fact, I hoped we would.”

-The waiter returned with the bottle of champagne and popped it open, pouring a glass for each of them.
+The waiter returned with the bottle of champagne, popped it open and poured a glass for each of them.
 He set the ice bucket on a small table by Travis, and gently placed the bottle on ice.

 “A toast,” Travis offered.
 “To the woman I love and cherish more today than I did fifteen years ago.
 Here is to a lifetime of love and adventure.”